JohnLCaron/rlauxe/docs/BettingRiskFunctions.md

 ## Betting when there are CLCA errors

-If there were never any errors, we would always place the maximum bet, and our sample size would always be at a minimum, depending only on the diluted margin of the assorter.
+If there were never any errors, we would always place the maximum bet, and our sample size would always be at a minimum, depending only on the reported margin of the assorter.
 What should we bet in the possible presence of errors that occur randomly in the sequence?

 Our betting strategy is a generalized form of AdaptiveBetting from the [COBRA paper](https://arxiv.org/pdf/2304.01010).